 Film clips: A Day at the Races (1937), Swing Fever (1943) and Jammin' the Blues (1944).

-The program is divided into two different levels: one for potential teachers and teachers with limited experience (Newcomers), and one for more experienced instructors (Veterans).
-No matter in which category that you might belong, we trust that your general swing dance abilites are at least on an intermediate level.
-The two tracks are open for both couples and individual dancers, and will be based on a mix of solo work and partner work.
+The level of the program is primarily meant for not yet so experienced teachers and potential teachers.
+The track is open for both couples and individual dancers, and will be based on a mix of solo work and partnered work.
 For those coming to the track without a regular partner, there will be possibilities to either, depending on your preference, work alone or together with a temporary partner from the class.